 Mom, it’s time for the Quiz!
-I know I promised to talk about seeing The Beatles documentary at the Prince Music Theater; but first, some quick announcements.
+I know I promised to talk about seeing The Beatles documentary at the Prince Music Theater; but first, the Death Report!

 Should I be sitting down for this?